 An artist’s impression of the Ballito Hills development currently being built by Balwin Properties, between the Junction shopping centre and Simbithi estate.

 Long term development plans for the North Coast unveiled on Friday have provided a welcome jolt of confidence to local developers and business people.
-About 60 Ilembe Chamber of Commerce members were encouraged by presentations by Tongaat Hulett Developments, the Collins Group, Royal Shaka property group, Balwin property developers and Dube Tradeport, who spelled out some of their long term plans.
+About 60 Ilembe Chamber of Commerce members were encouraged by presentations by Tongaat Hulett Property, the Collins Group, Royal Shaka property group, Balwin property developers and Dube Tradeport, who spelled out some of their long term plans.

 Between them, the developers will be investing billions of rands over the next 20 or so years in projects ranging from residential to light industry and agriculture.
 However, developers were of one voice in agreeing electricity supply and road infrastructure were challenges and that local government would have to up its game if the future is to be as rosy as envisaged.
-As the largest landowner on the coast, Tongaat Hulett Developments is planning investments worth R6Obn which will create 380 000 construction and 50 000 permanent jobs.
+As the largest landowner on the coast, Tongaat Hulett Property is planning investments worth R6Obn which will create 380 000 construction and 50 000 permanent jobs.

 THD executive Hlalelo Makwabe said 225 hectares had been earmarked on Compensation Flats for mixed-use development which includes light industrial, business park and residential aspects.
 Environmental approvals were currently being sought.